benphilip1991/del-api/README.md

 ```bash
 $ docker-compose down
 ```
-If the app image is build several times, it may occupy a lot of system storage.
-In that case, you can delete the app images and reclaim memory.
+If the app image is built several times, it may occupy a significant amount of system storage.
+In that case, you may delete the app images and reclaim memory.
 Please note that the following commands remove all images, containers and volumes.
-If other images are present on the system, these can be removed individually.
+If other images are present on the system, the del-api images should be removed individually to avoid deleting other images.
 For more details, please refer to the [__docker reference documentation__](https://docs.docker.com/reference/).
 ```bash
 $ docker image rmi $(docker images -a -q)